 Head out to the Kantishna District deep inside the park, and stay a few nights for best chances to see wildlife and ‘the mountain’ stripped of its clouds.
-This old mining district hosts four lodges, and is the best place to see Denali.
+This old mining district hosts four

 If it’s clear, you won’t want to miss connecting with Kantishna Air or K2 Aviation in Talkeetna for some flightseeing in a small airplane.
 Getting a view from above the park and beside the mountain is an experience of a lifetime.

 Conveniently located south of Anchorage is the Kenai Peninsula, Alaska’s recreational wonderland – and this place has it all.

 The Chugach National Forest and Kenai Fjords National Park offer hundreds of miles of hiking trails.
 Here, you can hike deep into the rainforest, climb a small mountain covered in wildflowers, or strap on some crampons to walk across